mtiller/ModelicaBook/text/source/behavior/discrete/sampling.rst

    :lines: 2-

 If you look carefully, you will see that ``x`` and ``y`` are both computed at discrete times.
-Furthermore, they are both samples initially at the start of the simulation and then again every 0.1 seconds.
+Furthermore, they are both sampled initially at the start of the simulation and then again every 0.1 seconds.
 But the question is, are they really identical?
 To help address this question, we include the variable ``e`` which measures